 Project X HZRDUS Smoke Black 60: Low/mid-launch and spin shaft with a higher balance point to optimize the swing weight.
 An 80-gram shaft is also available at no upcharge.

 Project X Even Flow T1100 White 65: Heavy with low launch/spin.
 An 85-gram shaft is also available at no upcharge.

 Final Thoughts On Choosing a New Driver in 2020

-The reason there are so many drivers is that there is no “one size fits all”.
+There are so many drivers available and this is due to there being no “one size fits all”.
 We all have different priorities and needs.
 A good driver that works well with your swing style and speed is an essential piece of equipment.
-While all clubs are important, there is a good reason people invest more time, effort and money in their drivers and driving skills.
+While all clubs are important, there is good reason people invest more time, effort and money in their drivers and driving skills.
 Getting it right is important.

 We have presented some of the best golf drivers and there is something for everyone.
 Consider your needs, your strengths, and weaknesses and select the best one for your game.

 The Callaway Epic Flash/Epic Flash Sub Zero stands out as our top pick for the best golf driver for this year.
 The technology and design of this driver give it forgiveness and distance.
 It is a pleasure to drive and will help many golfers perform better off the tee.